kaiakamatsu/MAGEPRO/PROCESS_DATASET/README.md

-scripts to process and prepare eQTL sumstats from all 6 datasets used in our analysis
+# PREPARING DATASETS FOR MAGEPRO

-each directory contains all scripts necessary to prepare MAGEPRO inputs.
+> This directory contains scripts to process and prepare eQTL summary statistics from all 6 datasets used in our analysis.
+See subdirectories for details on each dataset.